 Texans end run of futility against Patriots

 Watson added a 13-yard scoring toss to tight end Darren Fells at the 6:21 mark of the second quarter that extended the lead to 14-3.
-His 35-yard strike to Kenny Stills with 5:41 left in the third pushed that advantage to 18 points and proved to be the decisive play because it just beat the play clock and came just after a dropped touchdown pass by Will Fuller on the preceding snap.
+His 35-yard strike to Kenny Stills with 5:41 left in the third pushed that advantage to 18 points and proved to be the decisive play because it just beat the play clock and came after a touchdown catch by Will Fuller on the preceding snap that was overturned and called incomplete following a review.

-Even the Patriots' first touchdown drive proved laborious, requiring 12 plays and 5:30 off the third-quarter clock.
-James White caught the first of his two touchdown passes, this one covering 12 yards, to pull the Patriots to within 21-9, but the Texans answered with haste, covering 75 yards over nine plays, capped when Watson caught a 6-yard pitch from DeAndre Hopkins following a double handoff with 9:53 left.
+Even the Patriots' first touchdown drive proved laborious, requiring 12 plays and taking 5:30 off the third-quarter clock.
+James White caught the first of his two touchdown passes, covering 12 yards, to pull the Patriots to within 21-9.
+But the Texans answered with haste, covering 75 yards over nine plays, capped when Watson caught a 6-yard pitch from DeAndre Hopkins following a double handoff with 9:53 left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)